amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 19.md

 On the 2nd night of traveling while resting, a friendly Treant named Treena approaches whoever is on watch and tries to strike up conversation.
 If there is a fire, she first asks them politely to put it out to protect the other jungle flora.
 She sits with the watch and remarks how it is nice to meet someone who isn't a soldier like those that normally pass through here.
 Unfortunately, by extinguishing their fire, the rest of the night is filled with mosquito bites.

-During the next day of travel,
+During the next day of travel, the road passes near another cliff.
+This one has a wide waterfall, and the road passes through the shallow water near the edge of the waterfall.
+While traveling through this, the party is ambushed by three carnotaurus.
+These are a cross between